Southpaw Weimaraners

 OFA thyroid

-DNA clearances by UC Davis or Embark
+DNA clearances by UC Davis and/or Embark (HUU, HYM, SD)

 Members of the Weimaraner Club of America